foige/moxalise-api/README.md

 ## API Endpoints

+All API endpoints are public and do not require authentication.

 ### Health Check

 - `GET /`: Check if the API is running

-### Spreadsheet Operations
+### Location Operations

+- `POST /api/location/`: Store browser geolocation data

+The location endpoint collects the following data:
+- Geographic coordinates (latitude, longitude)
+- Accuracy of coordinates
+- Optional altitude data
+- Optional speed and heading information
+- Phone number of the volunteer
+- Optional message from the volunteer
+- Timestamp (automatically set to GMT+4 timezone)

+> **Note:** Spreadsheet operations are currently disabled.
+The API code still contains the following endpoints, but they are not accessible:
-- `GET /api/spreadsheet/sheets`: Get all sheet names in the spreadsheet
+> - `GET /api/spreadsheet/sheets`: Get all sheet names in the spreadsheet
-- `GET /api/spreadsheet/data`: Get data from a sheet
+> - `GET /api/spreadsheet/data`: Get data from a sheet
-- `POST /api/spreadsheet/update`: Update data in a sheet
+> - `POST /api/spreadsheet/update`: Update data in a sheet
-- `POST /api/spreadsheet/append`: Append data to a sheet
+> - `POST /api/spreadsheet/append`: Append data to a sheet
-- `DELETE /api/spreadsheet/clear`: Clear data from a sheet
+> - `DELETE /api/spreadsheet/clear`: Clear data from a sheet

-## First-time Authentication

-When you first run the application, it will attempt to authenticate with Google Sheets API.
-If you haven't authenticated before, it will open a browser window asking you to authorize the application.
-After authorization, a token file will be saved in the `credentials` directory for future use.

 ## Development